Covid 19 GuidelinesUpdatedTuesday March 23, 2021 byTony Esparza.

 Carry and use sanitizer regularly when washing is not possible.

 Self-Screening before attending any games or practices for any of the following symptoms.

 Feeling feverish or a measured temperature of 100 degrees or higher

 Known close with a person who is LAB CONFIRMED to have Covid-19

 MOST IMPORTANTLY - If the player or participant does not feel well, STAY HOME.

-Any participant or volunteer who tests positive for Covid-19 MUST notify the league immediately and will not be permitted to return to the league until he/she can provide a negative test.
+Any participant or volunteer who tests positive for Covid-19 MUST notify the league immediately and will not be permitted to return to the league until 10 days from the positive test result.